mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 {{<img src="amazon-buy-button.png" has-border="true" max-width="800px" caption="Amazon has hidden the buy button from my TinyPilot listings to punish me for offering lower prices on TinyPilot's website.">}}

 It's still possible for customers to buy through Amazon, but they have to click the more subtle "See All Buying Options" button.
-And customers still do purchase that way, despite the higher price.
+And customers still purchase that way, despite the higher price.
 Not as many as before, but not zero either.

 ## Upsides to running lean

 When I realized TinyPilot would be limited to 140 devices per month, I felt discouraged.

 I'd worked so hard to scale up the business over the past two years.
-Now, it sounded like I'd not only be unwinding the last six months of progress but that I'd be frozen there for eight months.
+Now, it sounded like I'd not only be unwinding the last six months of progress but I'd be frozen there for eight months.

 As I thought more about it, I realized that there were several upsides to the 140/month cap.
 Scaling constantly is hard!
 As TinyPilot's founder, I spend most of my time [coordinating changes](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week).
 The faster we scale, the faster our processes change.
 Redefining processes and filling in gaps during transitions is stressful and not particularly fun.
 I'd much rather be in the position of optimizing the pain points of a working system rather than scrambling to relieve new bottlenecks.